AustinTSchaffer/Notebook/Linux/Android File Sharing/Android Nearby-Share to Linux.md

 - Email often has max file size limits, and again, that's not peer-to-peer, device-to-device.
 You're not going to be sending someone a movie over email.
 - If you're at home on your network, you could set up a public file share location on dedicated hardware.
 That's kind of like using Google Drive, but the transfer speeds will likely be faster.
 This does also tethers your data transfer to a network you own, takes planning, setup, maintenance, also you have to help your friend get connected.

 ## Snapdrop

 https://snapdrop.net/

 This site appears to help devices find each other, then allows the devices to send files to each other P2P using WebRTC.
+Neat!
+Works really well.
+Unfortunately requires a 3rd party for device discovery, but at least the data moves locally-ish.
+It appears to require both devices to be on the same network.